 Introductions

 - The Autocrat of the Breakfast Table, by Oliver Wendell Holmes Introduction by Andrew Lang.
-(Melbourne: E. W. Cole, no publication date.
+(London: Ward, Lock, and Co. is linked.
+An edition from Melbourne: E. W. Cole has no publication date.
 However, Lang’s introduction is dated May 10, 1898).
 See WorldCat.

 - More Australian Legendary Tales, by Catherine Somerville Parker (Field).
 Introduction by Andrew Lang.
 (London: David Nutt; Melbourne: Melville, Mullen, & Slade, 1898).
 See WorldCat.